Are you keen on starting your own environmental project but not sure how to get it done? Read these five steps to get started!

 Covering the Southernmost tip of Africa, this aptly named nation is flanked on one side by the warm Indian Ocean and on the other by the chilly waters of the Atlantic.
 Under its sunny, clear blue skies, locals, and tourists alike stretch out on pearly white beaches and tour the savannahs in open-top jeeps.
 With eleven official languages, the country is also a hub of cultural diversity.
 We run both a community development program, in the country’s most Southern locale, Cape Town, and a conservation program up North in the province of Limpopo.

 Rising dramatically out of the place where two oceans meet, Cape Town’s iconic granite mountain range provides the backdrop to the sprawling metropolis underneath, with its vibrant designer districts, trendy eateries, and lanes of manicured vineyards.
 Off the coast lies Robben Island, were the captive Nelson Mandela’s spent over two decades of his life, and, incidentally, an excellent place to spot thongs of African penguins and fur seals.
-Our project is based in Gordon’s Bay, a small seaside town about an hour’s drive from the hustle and bustle of the city center.
+Our project is based in Gordon’s Bay, a small seaside town about an hour’s drive from the hustle and bustle of the city centre.

 We work with several crèches throughout the community of Gordon’s Bay to provide the additional help local educators request.
 We respond to gaps in the children’s knowledge uncovered through assessments, by providing volunteers that can support their learning development.
 In 2017, teachers found, using the system of Running Record, that many of the children had low reading comprehension scores.
 To combat this trend, our volunteers, people like you from around the world, spent time with the children reading books and testing their understanding of the stories.
 After a year’s time, we have found that the children’s scores improved.
 We continue to use this system of assessment to learn where children need support in terms of learning development and working with volunteers to address the issue so that these students can have a successful academic career in the future.